JamesG3/Leetcode/Notes.md

 	- 637.Average of Levels in Binary Tree
 	- 752.Open the Lock
 	- 314.Binary Tree Vertical Order Traversal
+	- 863.All Nodes Distance K in Binary Tree
 	- 934.Shortest Bridge
 	- 1161.Maximum Level Sum of a Binary Tree
 	- 1302.Deepest Leaves Sum